 En route to Cancun we stopped for yet another visit to a ruin site, the famous ruins know as Chichen Itza or as we liked to call, Chicken Pizza.
 Chichen Itza is an impressive Maya/Toltec site recently voted as one of the New 7 Wonders of the World.
 Constructed between the 7th and 10th century AD, Chichén Itzá was a centre of pilgrimage for the Maya for over 1000 years.
 Compared to the other ruin sites visited, this one was by far the most touristic and commercialized and it took away from the experience.

 After exploring the sites and taking many photos we headed into Cancun to our hotel located in downtown.
-Unfortunately, we weren’t at one of the all-inclusive hotels this time round, although we both had not seen downtown Cancun before so it was a good chance to do so.
+Unfortunately, we weren’t at one of the all-inclusive hotels this time around, although we both had not seen downtown Cancun before so it was a good chance to do so.

 Cancun has 2 areas to stay, the main hotel zone called Zona Hotelera and this area runs directly along the beach.
 There are side by side resorts all ranging in price, most of them are all-inclusive.
 However, if you’re on a budget then its best to stay Downtown Cancun where you’ll find many of the hostels and you can easily take the public buses directly to the beaches that are 20-30 minutes away.